edanalytics/Ed-Fi-AlmaAPI-to-Ed-FiAPI-ConsoleApp/README.md

 #### AWS CloudWatch Logs

-1. In the appsettings.json file, Switch the  "LoggingProvider" to "AWSCloudWatch".
+1. In the appsettings.json file, switch the value for "LoggingProvider" to "AWSCloudWatch".
 2. Run the application.